mephistonovel/CoCoIV/README.md

 ## Installation & Running
 To get started, you may follow these instructions.

 1. Create a new virtual environment by using either `iv_rep_package.txt` or `iv_rep.yaml`.
 Please use Python 3.9.18 since we did not test other versions.
+If you execute the command below, environment named 'iv' will be generated.
     ```bash
-    pip3 install -r iv_rep_package.txt
+    conda env create -f iv_rep.yml
     ```

 2. Once the environment is set up, you can either execute scripts to run the complete process